hitoshi-watase/sercrod/docs/reference/directives/literal.md

 - Implementation-wise, `*literal` wins:

-  - Because `*literal` is handled early, Nablla does not get to the other directives on that element.
+  - Because `*literal` is handled early, Sercrod does not get to the other directives on that element.
   - So `*if`, `*for`, `@click`, or any other directives on the same element effectively do nothing.

 For this reason: